We’ve all seen kids upset and crying in a store or at the playground. Most families sympathize because they’ve been there with their own kids.

 Talk with your child about what “getting frustrated” looks like from your point of view.
 Ask if there’s anything your child wants you to look for, too.
 Then come up with a signal to use when your child is getting frustrated, like pulling on your earlobe.
 Talk about what you’ll both do to calm the situation when you use the signal.

 Find a place in your home that can be a designated calm space.
 It doesn’t have to be fancy.
 For example, it could simply be a chair your child likes to sit in.
 Explain this is a space for calming down, not a punishment space.
 Your child can go there to take a break when you use the frustration signal.
 (At first, you may need to remind your child there’s a place to go to calm down and regroup.)

 3. Think about what’s causing the tantrum.

-Using a signal or going to a calm space might not always do the trick.
-If you can’t head off a tantrum, try to figure out what’s causing it.
+.
 Knowing the source makes it easier to defuse in the moment.
 It also helps you both find better ways to avoid the situation next time.

 4. Set clear expectations.